|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a mixing bowl with an electric mixer, beat the cream cheese and butter together until smooth and creamy.
+In a stand mixer with the paddle attachment, or in a large bowl with an electric mixer, beat the cream cheese and butter together until smooth and creamy.

-With the mixer on low speed, gradually beat in the powdered sugar.
+With the mixer on low speed, gradually beat in the confectioners' sugar.

 Add the 1 1/2 teaspoons of vanilla and beat on high speed until smooth and creamy.